capport-wg/7710bis/README.md

    Length  8-bit unsigned integer.
 The length of the option (including
       the Type and Length fields) in units of 8 bytes.

+Kumari & Kline           Expires October 1, 2020                [Page 5]

+Internet-Draft             DHCP Captive-Portal                March 2020

    URI  The URI for the captive portal API endpoint to which the user
       should connect.
 This MUST be padded with NULL (0x00) to make the total option length (including the Type and Length fields) a multiple of 8 bytes.

-Kumari & Kline           Expires August 21, 2020                [Page 5]

-Internet-Draft             DHCP Captive-Portal             February 2020
+   Note that the URI parameter is not guaranteed to be null terminated.

 3. Precedence of API URIs